fiberplane/fp-docs/src/content/docs/console/index.md

 ## Quick Start

-Sign up using a GitHub account and [add an MCP server](/console/getting-started/) by connecting to either a local or remote HTTP streaming endpoint.
+Sign up using a GitHub account and [add an MCP server](/console/getting-started/) by connecting to a remote, streamable-HTTP MCP server.
 Once connected, servers appear in the sidebar with access to Overview, Evals, Review, and Tools sections.